 History of Art

-The College of Liberal Arts & Sciences offers a BA, BGS, and BFA in the History of Art, which introduces students to the past and present and offers courses in history of photography, prints, and drawings.
+The College of Liberal Arts & Sciences offers a BA, BGS, and BFA, as well as a MA and a PhD in the History of Art, which introduces students to the past and present and offers courses in history of photography, prints, and drawings.

 Sample of Related Skills

 - Demonstrate a basic knowledge of the canonical works of western art and architecture, and representative works of non-western art, the art of minorities and women, through the ability to recognize the works, their artists, their stylistic period and their art historical significance

 - Recognize that different interpretive frameworks can be used to analyze works of art

 - Demonstrate an understanding of works of art and architecture from diverse genres and from a range of historical periods and geographical locations